Maternity and Early Years Services

 - For information on eating a balanced diet and portion sizes visit the 5-a-day website (external link)

 - To find out more about Healthy Start vouchers look at the Healthy Start website (external link)

-Leaflets called 'Eating while you are pregnant' and 'Thinking of having a baby?' are available in several languages.
-Both are available online at the the government food website (external link) or can be ordered on 0845 606 0667.
+- Leaflets called 'Eating while you are pregnant' and 'Thinking of having a baby?' are available in several languages.
+Both are available online at the Government's food website (external link) or can be ordered on 0845 606 0667

 The more active and fit you are during pregnancy, the easier it will be for you to adapt to your changing shape and weight gain.
 It will also help you to cope with labour and to get back in shape after the birth.